 Accommodation: Guesthouse and Neltner hut or camping.

-– Hiking through the traditional Berber villages while enjoying the beautiful scenery.
+– Hike through the traditional villages while enjoying the beautiful scenery.

-After an early breakfast, we have a detailed briefing and then leave for the one-hour drive to the starting point of the Atlas trek.
+Early morning, we have a detailed briefing of trek Atlas and then leave for the one-hour drive to the starting point of the Atlas trek.
 We meet our muleteer team and loading mules with all the equipment we need.
-We start by walking uphill, and the first day is usually an easier acclimatization trek in the Ouirgane National Park.
-The night will be spent in a Gite at Tinzert – a small Berber Village.
+We start by walking uphill, and the first day is usually a more leisurely acclimatization trek in the Ouirgane National Park.
+Overnight in a Gite at Tinzert – a small Berber Village.
 Approx. 5 hours trek.

-After morning meal, we head up and outside of the valley and traverse over the fascinating Azzaden Valley.
+After morning meal, we head up and outside of the valley and traverse over the fascinating valley of Azzaden.
 The scenic views open up with a rushing mountain stream that’s surrounded by beautiful walnut groves.
 Overnight in Gite at Ait Aissa.
 5-6 hours trek.

 Today’s trip involves a fantastic climb outside the Azzaden Valley.
 You’ll head up the valley towards Tizi Oussem from where you’ll move towards Mzik pass, just before descending into Imlil.
 Overnight in Guesthouse.
 6 hours trekking.

-After morning meal, we’ll begin our trek, moving along the Mizane Valley, initially towards the village of Aremd and then onto the shrine at Sidi Chamarouch.
-We’ll continue in the east direction and cross the flood plains, our route would take us along the mule tracks and up into the high rocky cliffs above the valley.
+After morning meal, we’ll begin our trek Atlas, moving along the Mizane Valley, initially towards the village of Aremd and then onto the shrine at Sidi Chamarouch.
+We’ll continue in the east direction and cross the floodplains; our route would take us along the mule tracks and up into the high rocky cliffs above the valley.
 From here, our trail continues to climb steadily, zigzagging and snaking its way up to the snowline and the Toubkal Refuge (3,206m), our stop for the night .5hrs trek.

-In the morning, we’ll make an attempt on the summit of Jebel Toukbal, the tallest peak in Northern Africa.
-The walking is straightforward, but the altitude and the scree could make the going difficult a bit.
+In the morning, we’ll attempt the summit of Jebel Toubkal, the tallest peak in Northern Africa.
+The walking is straightforward, but the altitude and the screen could make the going difficult a bit.
 However, the views along the way would make the journey a remarkable one.
 Upon cresting the ridgeline, we’ll arrive at the plateau, from where it’s a short walking distance to the summit.
-From the summit, there are views in all directions, from the Marrakesh Plain to the High Atlas in the north as well as the Sahara and Anti-Atlas in the far south.
+From the peak, there are views in all directions, from the Marrakesh Plain to the High Atlas in the north as well as the Sahara and Anti-Atlas in the far south.
 We then return down to the refuge and head back towards Armed.
 We spend the night in a local guesthouse.
 8 hours walk.

 |Group||2 People||3 People||For 4 or more persons|